typestyle/typestyle.github.io/src/docs/why.md

 * Based on how *all module loaders work* (including webpack/tsify/rollup) if a file isn't *required*, it doesn't become a part of the bundle.
 So their CSS also goes away *automatically*.
 * With fancy tree shaking module loaders (like rollup/webpack2) if a variable isn't used, it's removed from the bundle.
 So even without `noUnusedLocals`, the CSS bound to these variables (e.g. `const fooUnused = style({color:'red'})`) goes away.

-# Comparison to other options

-There are a lot of other CSS in JS frameworks out there.
-In the past we used and experimented with quite a few.
-Some quick reasons why we wrote our own.

-* We are focused on Autocomplete / *Compile* time error analysis
-  * None of them had this out of the box.
-  * Not all APIs are statically analyzable e.g. if the API is powered by template strings, the CSS portion is essentially not analyzed at all.
-* Some forced you to use a custom AST transforms
-  * Would be fine if custom ASTs came with IDE support + static analysis.
-It doesn't.
-* Many others are framework specific e.g. React specific
-  * Some force you to rethink / wrap your component.
-Didn't want that.
-  * They make upgrading your frontend framework harder as you need for them to update their wrapper first.
-* Many others try to solve problem with JS events instead of generating CSS.
-  * This can result in issues when a JS event is absent, e.g. [a stuck `:hover`](https://goo.gl/e5tUyt)
-  * Can be significantly slower in real world usage as CSS does a faster job of changing quick styles than events.
-  * The number of issues reported on libraries that use JS events is generally too high for comfort.
-  * Generally framework specific and that has problems we've mentioned before.
-* CSS Modules : Not CSS in JS.
-Just solves namespacing.
-Most the other CSS managment problems still exist.

-Of course we would not exist without their previous and continued hard work and public idea exchange 🌹

 ## More boring reasons

 Beyond that here is a boring list of additional reasons to use TypeStyle.